zowongapcs/GameOfLife/README.md

 Debugging and Checking for Correctness
 ---------------------------------------
 If you have implemented the rules correctly, you should notice as you run your program it produces some classic stable and repeating patterns.
+To test your program, try pausing it and entering some of the following arrangements:
 ![](4life2.png)
 *illustration from [pi.math.cornell.edu](http://pi.math.cornell.edu/~lipa/mec/lesson6.html)*